Technogeezer50/esd2iso/README.md

 w11arm_esd2iso is written in the bash shell, and uses open-source utilities.
 This allows it to run on:
-* macOS Monterey and later (Intel and Apple Silicon),
+* macOS 12 Monterey and later (on both Intel and Apple Silicon Macs),
-* Relatively recent versions of x64 and arm64 Linux distributions (tested and found to run on Fedora, Ubuntu, and Debian).
+* Relatively recent versions of x64 and arm64 Linux distributions (It's been tested and found to run on Fedora, Ubuntu, and Debian).

 # Installation and Use